ome/ngff-spec/ngff_spec/specification.md

         </ul></dd>
 </dl>

 For both `coordinates` and `displacements`, the array data at referred to by `path` MUST define coordinate system and coordinate transform metadata:

-* Every axis name in the `coordinateTransform`'s `input` MUST appear in the coordinate system
+* Every axis name in the `coordinateTransform`'s `input` MUST appear in the coordinate system.
 * The array dimension corresponding to the `coordinate` or `displacement` axis MUST have length equal to the number of dimensions of the `coordinateTransform` `output`
 * If the input coordinate system `N` axes, then the array data at `path` MUST have `(N + 1)` dimensions.
 * SHOULD have a `name` identical to the `name` of the corresponding `coordinateTransform`.

 For `coordinates`: